mehy12/kloro-carbon-marketplace/WARP.md

   - Global layout: src/app/layout.tsx sets fonts and global CSS.
   - Route groups:
     - (auth): Auth surfaces with their own layout; sign-in and sign-up pages at /sign-in and /sign-up.
 Both are server components that check the current session and redirect appropriately.
-    - (dashboard): Root “/” is within this group. src/app/(dashboard)/page.tsx enforces auth on the server (redirects to /sign-in if no session) and renders the HomeView client component.
+    - (dashboard): Root “/” is within this group. src/app/(dashboard)/page.tsx enforces auth on the server (redirects to /sign-in if no session) and renders OverviewView from the buyer module (src/modules/buyer/overview/overview-view.tsx).
   - API route for Auth: src/app/api/auth/[...all]/route.ts exposes better-auth handlers via toNextJsHandler(auth) for GET/POST.

 - Authentication